-Stalking: Engaging in a pattern of conduct directed at a specific person and that would cause a reasonable person to be in fear of their own or another's safety, or that would create substantial emotional distress.
+Stalking: Stalking is engaging in a pattern of conduct directed at a specific person and that would cause a reasonable person to be in fear of their own or another's safety, or that would create substantial emotional distress.
 Harassment that continues to occur might become stalking.